Crossroads Community Center

 Community House, 1945

 In 1960, a new roof, ceiling, and light fixtures were installed.
 In 1964, the bathrooms and a side porch were added (the front porch was now too close to the road to continue using).
-In 1974, May Mast gifted shutters for the building.
+During the 1960s, a shed was added to the west side for storage and service entry.
+In 1974, May Mast gifted shutters for the building which were later removed.
 In 1984 the Church Guild gifted a commercial stove for the hall.
 In 1995, the second floor was substantially renovated and a new gas furnace, electrical wiring, water heater, and water softener were installed.
 The foundation was tuck-pointed in 2007.

 After a new fellowship hall was built behind the church, the Community House fell into disuse and began to deteriorate.
 As stated in an email message dated November 8, 2010, “The Community House is more a part of the community than it is part of the Church—it is a landmark.
 Someone needs to take responsibility for the property.
 Either the Church must commit to that responsibility…or it should be turned over to an organization that can raise funds sufficient to care for it.”

 On December 30, 2010, Webster United Church of Christ sold the Community House to WTHS for $1.00.
 In 2012, the building underwent substantial renovation by WTHS, including new windows and a new roof.
+The first major fundraiser and social event for the Webster Township Historical Society in this building was planned for Valentine’s Day as a “Box Social and Square Dance,” featuring the Cobblestone Dancers of Ann Arbor.
+Tickets were $1.50 and the boxed lunches for 2—prepared by the ladies—were sold at auction.
 In 2015, WTHS installed hardie board siding to protect the outside of the building.
-In 2021, a new well was installed.
+The renovated building was christened “Crossroads Community Center.”

 Source Note: Material for this page was compiled from many sources including Parker, J. B. & Gardner, J. P. , 1984.
 Treasure from Earthen Vessels; Parker, J. B., 2008.
 The Third Marked Tree; Shackman, G., 2007.
 Webster: A Time, A Place, A People; personal material from D. E. Calhoun files.